aosabook/500lines/pedometer/chapter.md

 This means that we can add 0.98 to every single y value, resulting in the first graph we saw, and making our step counting once again a matter of counting the points when the sine wave crosses the x-axis in the positive direction.

-What if, however, our silly stick man holds the phone in a more wonky, but still consistent, position?
+Accommodating for gravity untangles one web that the real world weaves in.
+Now, let's see what happens when we introduce real people into the mix.
+What if our silly stick man holds the phone in a more wonky, but still consistent, position?

 ![](chapter-figures/figure-xyz-wonky.png)\